-- a) Customer-Generator shall furnish and install (on Customer-Generator side of the meter) a disconnecting device capable of fully disconnecting and isolating the facility from IFP's distribution system. - (1) The disconnecting device shall be located adjacent to IFP's bidirectional metering equipment and shall be of the visible break type, located in a metal enclosure that can be secured by an IFP-owned padlock or other security device. - (2) The disconnecting device shall be accessible to IFP's personnel at all times and shall conform to National Electric Code standards. - (3) IFP shall have the right to disconnect, with or without notice, the Generation Facility from IFP's distribution system in order to maintain safe and reliable electrical operating conditions or to protect IFP's system from damage, disruption, interference, or to preserve system reliability. - (4) The Generation Facility shall remain disconnected until such time that IFP determines conditions justifying the disconnection have been resolved.
+a) Customer-Generator shall furnish and install (on Customer-Generator side of the meter) a disconnecting device capable of fully disconnecting and isolating the facility from IFP's distribution system.

+(1) The disconnecting device shall be located adjacent to IFP's bidirectional metering equipment and shall be of the visible break type, located in a metal enclosure that can be secured by an IFP-owned padlock or other security device.
+(2) The disconnecting device shall be accessible to IFP's personnel at all times and shall conform to National Electric Code standards.
+(3) IFP shall have the right to disconnect, with or without notice, the Generation Facility from IFP's distribution system in order to maintain safe and reliable electrical operating conditions or to protect IFP's system from damage, disruption, interference, or to preserve system reliability.
+(4) The Generation Facility shall remain disconnected until such time that a) Customer-Generator shall furnish, install, operate and maintain in good order and repair, without cost to IFP, all equipment required for the safe operation of the Generation Facility operating in parallel with the IFP's electrical supply system.
+This shall include, but is not limited to, equipment necessary to

+IFP determines conditions justifying the disconnection have been resolved.